 [ UPDATE 11/21 ] — PLDT must have had a patch update, since the issues below are now fixed on our end.
 Probably more users are having them, and we’re glad they’ve addressed it.
 But to those who are still experiencing those problems, please proceed below.

 This error shows up after clicking the apply button on a setting you’ve changed, or the browser you’re currently using was previously used to logged-in before, then clicking “OK” will redirect you back to the login page.
 Upon reentering the login details, you’ll be greeted again with a new error:

 Waiting time to successfully logged-in takes about 5 minutes, if you’ve waited that long, it proceeds you to the status page, but mostly every time, you’ll be seeing the 1st error again, then the next error, after that, back to square one.
 The error kepts on looping, preventing you to properly logged-in again.

-Don’t worry we found a way to bypass this new restriction, but it is more tedious than the previous software versions which you’ll never encounter these problems.
+Don’t worry we’ve found a fix, but it is more tedious than the previous software versions where you’ll never encounter these problems.
 So if you’re still below or on firmware version “RP2646”, or versions that still has Super Admin & telnet features, don’t let it automatically upgrade your PLDT Home Fibr modem-router software.
 Ways to do that can be found online.